Fast Kernel Methods for Generic Lipschitz Losses via $p$-Sparsified Sketches: p -Sparsified Sketches

 Hence, the sparsity of the $p$-sparsified sketches, controlled by parameter $p$, is an interesting degree of freedom to add: it preserves statistical guarantees (\Cref{theorem:p-SSM_Ksatis}) while speeding-up calculations \eqref{eq:decompo_sketch}.
-Of course, there is no free lunch and one looses on one side what is gained on the other: when $p$ decreases (sparser sketches), the lower bound to get guarantees $s \gtrsim d_n / p^2$ increases, but the expected number of non-null columns $s'$ decreases, thus accelerating computations (note that for $p=1$ we exactly recover the lower bound and number of non-null columns for Gaussian sketches).
-By substituting $s = C_0 d_n / p^2$ into $\mathbb{E}[s']$, one can show that it is optimal to set $p \approx 0.7$, independently from $C_0$ and $d_n$.
-This value minimizes computations ($-10\%$ compared to full Gaussian when $C_0 d_n = 1$) while maintaining the guarantees.
+Of course, there is no free lunch and one looses on one side what is gained on the other: when $p$ decreases (sparser sketches), the lower bound to get guarantees $s \gtrsim d_n / p^2$ increases, but the expected number of non-null columns $s'$ decreases, thus accelerating computations (note that for $p=1$ we exactly recover the lower bound and number of non-null columns for Gaussian sketches). \begin{corollary} Let $S \in \reals^{s \times n}$ be a $p$-sparsified sketching matrix, and $C_0$, $C_1$ and $c(p)$ as in \cref{theorem:p-SSM_Ksatis}.
+Then, setting $p \approx 0.7$ and $s = C_0 d_n / (0.7^2)$, $S$ is $K$-satisfiable for $c = 9$, with a probability at least $1 - C_1 e^{-s c(0.7)}$.
+These values of $p$ and $s$ minimize computations while maintaining the guarantees. \end{corollary} \begin{proof} By substituting $s = C_0 d_n / p^2$ into $\mathbb{E}[s']$, one can show that it is optimal to set $p \approx 0.7$, independently from $C_0$ and $d_n$. \end{proof} \cref{cor:optimal_p} gives the optimal values of $p$ and $s$ that ensure $K$-satisfiability of a $p$-sparsified sketching matrix while having some complexity reduction.
 However, the lower bound in \Cref{theorem:p-SSM_Ksatis} is a sufficient condition, that might be conservative.
 Looking at the problem of setting $s$ and $p$ from the practitioner point of view, we also provide more aggressive empirical guidelines.
 Indeed, although this regime is not covered by \Cref{theorem:p-SSM_Ksatis}, experiments show that setting $s$ as for the Gaussian sketch and $p$ smaller than $1/s$ yield very interesting results, see \Cref{fig:khub_scatter_pSR}.
 Overall, $p$-sparsified sketches ($i$) generalize Gaussian sketches by introducing sparsity as a new degree of freedom, ($ii$) enjoy a regime in which theoretical guarantees are preserved and computations (slightly) accelerated, ($iii$) empirically yield competitive results also in aggressive regimes not covered by theory, thus achieving a wide range of intesting accuracy/computations tradeoffs.